Zpc-Betterman/GitHub_learn/README.md

 ## GitHub_learn
-This is my first tiime to push something to Github\n git_learn.docx is a concise note for learning English.
+This is my first tiime to push something to Github

+git_learn.docx is a concise note for learning English.